freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

-Organizations with multiple admins should set up a way to synchronize any changes one admin makes to the server configuration, as by default those changes are stored only on their individual *Admin Workstation*.
+Organizations with multiple admins should set up a way to synchronize any changes one admin makes to the server configuration, as by default those changes are stored only on their individual Admin Workstation.

-Configuration changes will be flagged by OSSEC and will generate alerts, but if other admins don't regularly review OSSEC alerts they may miss important changes, such as an update to the *Submission Public Key*.
-If they subsequently run ``securedrop-admin install`` from their *Admin Workstation*, they will revert the server configuration to an older version.
+Configuration changes will be flagged by OSSEC and will generate alerts, but if other admins don't regularly review OSSEC alerts they may miss important changes, such as an update to the Submission Public Key.
+If they subsequently run ``securedrop-admin install`` from their Admin Workstation, they will revert the server configuration to an older version.

 The simplest approach to keeping workstations in sync is to inform other admins